Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Handling Discrete Actions

 \section{Handling Discrete Actions}

 In our experiments, we use both environments with continuous actions and environments with discrete actions.
 For the discrete action tasks, we train the policy network with the Straight-Through Gumbel-Softmax trick~\citep{jang2016categorical, maddison2016concrete} for backpropagating gradients through the sampling of the discrete action.
-We make an unconventional choice by parameterizing our critic as a function of the soft actor output rather than the discrete action itself; empirically, we found that this slightly speeds up learning for our algorithm.
-By using the soft outputs in both the forward and backward pass during actor/critic optimization, we avoid approximating any gradients.
+We deviate from prior work by parameterizing our critic as a function of the soft actor output rather than the discrete action itself.
 Please refer to the code block below for further clarification.

+We ran the SMAX \texttt{2s3z} experiment with and without our modification to the critic parametrization, and found that giving the one-hot actions to the critic results in poor performance, with zero successes throughout the training run.
+We suspect this discrepancy is because critic representations are crucial for early-stage exploration and learning, and the critic’s soft action parametrization allows us to compute exact gradients through the critic during actor loss instead of approximate gradients as is usually done.